WillAndAl/WillandAl.github.io/about.md

 We are two friends from Seattle, WA!

 ###### Will Hodge
-is a junior at Tuft's University studying biopsychology and computer science.
+is a junior at Tufts University studying biopsychology and computer science.
 His passions include mental health, David's Tea, EDM trash, the ocean, and his dog Hannah.

 ###### Alice Tan
 is a junior at Pomona College studying computer science and economics.
 She enjoys rom coms, hand massages, cooking, hosting dinner parties, and sharing music with Willie.